Philippine Coast Guard: Coast Guard Aviation Command

 The Coast Guard Aviation Force (CGAF), then known as Coast Guard Air Group was formally activated on May 18, 1998, during the incumbency of Commodore Manuel I de Leon PCG as Commandant, Philippine Coast Guard.
 Accordingly, Commander Noel O Monte PCG was designated as its first Commander holding office at the former PADC Hangar Nr.
 3, Domestic Airport Complex, Pasay.

 On January 22, 1999, after eight months of existence, PCGAG acquired its first aircraft, a BN Islander from the Philippine National Oil Company – Energy Development Corporation (PNOC – EDC).
 After six months of intensive inspection and rehabilitation, it was commissioned into Coast Guard service on June 26, 1999, as PCG–251.
 In June 1999, the first helicopter, a MBB BO-105CB was acquired from PADC and commissioned with the tail number PCG–1636.
 Another aircraft, a Cessna 421B "Golden Eagle" was acquired without cost from the Bureau of Soils and Water Management sometime in the early part of 2000.
 However, due to budgetary constraints, the aircraft rehabilitation is not yet completed to date.
 In the same year, another BN Islander with the tail number PCG–684 was acquired.
 It was commissioned and activated in June 2002 after it underwent rehabilitation.
 On March 30, 2001, the helm of the CGAG was transferred to Captain Lino H Dabi PCG.
 In search of a bigger home for its growing inventory, on November 21, 2002, with the support of Pantaleon Alvarez, the Secretary of Transportation and Communications, the Manila International Airport Authority allowed CGAG to occupy its present location.
 Extensive renovation work was undertaken to make the hangar suitable as the nerve center of all Coast Guard Air Operations.
 On March 28, 2003, the CGAG acquired another BO – 105C helicopter from PADC and was commissioned into the service as PCG – 163 during the Group's 5th Founding Anniversary.

-With the intense need to have the capability to extract survivors from water, the said helicopter was fitted with a rescue hoist through the courtesy of the Japan International Cooperation Agency.
-Another significant milestone unfolded in the history of the group when PCG leadership was turned over to Vice Admiral Arthur Gosingan PCG.
-Through the endorsement of the CGOF Commander, Rear Admiral Damian Carlos PCG in recognizing the importance of the air unit in coast guard operations and their outstanding accomplishments granted the aviators their most aspired yearning of their careers by approving the group's position paper on the Command Pilot Rating.
+With the need to extract survivors from water, a helicopter was fitted with a rescue hoist through the courtesy of the Japan International Cooperation Agency.
+Another milestone unfolded in the history of the group when PCG leadership was turned over to Vice Admiral Arthur Gosingan PCG.
+Through the endorsement of the CGOF Commander, Rear Admiral Damian Carlos PCG approvies the group's position paper on the Command Pilot Rating.
 This enabled aviators to have an equal opportunity with officers that acquired a Command at a Sea Badge to assume positions of higher responsibilities in the Coast Guard hierarchy.